NINJA2468/Mastering_Git/readme.md

 ## Hello, Git
-- I am adding this from 'deature-branch'
+- I am adding this from 'feature-branch'